Checkoff Programs and the Marketplace

 A Prime Example: NCBA’s Corrupt Influence

 In the case of the beef industry, cattle producers are required to pay a tax of $1 into the checkoff fund for each head of cattle they sell.
-The U.S. government contracts with the beef industry’s largest trade and lobbying association, the National Cattlemen’s Beef Association (NCBA), to administer these funds and carry out the beef checkoff advertising efforts.
+The U.S. government contracts with the beef industry’s largest trade association, the National Cattlemen’s Beef Association (NCBA), to administer these funds and carry out the beef checkoff advertising efforts.

 To maintain industrialized agriculture’s lock on the marketplace and their unjust share of the retail price of agriculture goods, lobbying organizations such as NCBA expend an excessive amount of monetary resources to gain influence to push for government programs that support their continued control of the marketplace.
 Checkoff funds are one of their major sources of funding.

 Up to 80% of NCBA’s budget is comprised of checkoff dollars, and it uses those funds to build its influence to push anti-independent family farm policy, all the while claiming it is the voice of U.S. cattle producers (NCBA claims membership of only 4% of U.S. cattle producers).
-NCBA used its ill-gotten influence to end Country of Origin Labeling (COOL) and to hinder the Farmer Fair Practices Rules that would protect contract farmers and end predatory market practices.
+NCBA used its ill-gotten influence to end Country of Origin Labeling (COOL) and to hinder GIPSA rules that would protect contract farmers and end predatory market practices.
 This is a clear conflict of interest that is prohibited by law.
 Since the NCBA has been administering the lion’s share of the beef checkoff funds, the U.S. has lost nearly half of its cattle producers and the largest meatpacking corporations now control 82% of the market.

 Our Work: A Three-Pronged Strategy